gingerhome/gingee/docs/server-config.md

-# Server Configuration Reference - The ginger.json File
+# Server Configuration Reference - The gingee.json File

-The `ginger.json` file is the master configuration file for the entire GingerJS server instance.
+The `gingee.json` file is the master configuration file for the entire Gingee server instance.
 It resides in the root of your project and controls server behavior, caching policies, logging, and security settings that apply to all applications running on the platform.

 Here is a comprehensive breakdown of all available properties.